 Arctic Zone Titan Deep-Freeze Hardbody Cooler

-Pros: Discover the perfect travel buddy in the Titan deep-freeze, waterproof cooler from Arctic Zone.
-This hardbody ice chest features a patented flip lid, instead of zippers, for quick, easy access to food and drinks, plus an insulated front pocket for extra storage.
-Depending on your upcoming adventures, you can conveniently choose between four sizes, storing up to 48 cans in a single bag.
-The Titan’s deep-freeze performance insulation with heat barrier and ColdBlock base also protects ice for up to two days, even in the most intense heat.
-Pack your new cooler with all the essentials (no worries about heavy cans crushing softer items, like sandwiches) and enjoy your walk down to the beach with its extra-wide shoulder strap.
+Pros: Discover the perfect travel buddy in the Titan waterproof cooler from Arctic Zone.
+This hardbody ice chest features a patented flip lid (instead of zippers) for quick and easy access to food and drinks and an insulated front pocket for extra storage.
+You can conveniently choose between four sizes accommodating 16 to 48 cans depending on the size you pick.
+The Titan’s insulation and ColdBlock base also protect ice for up to two days, even in the most intense heat.
+Pack your new cooler with all the essentials (no worries about heavy cans crushing softer items, like sandwiches with the different sections) and enjoy your walk down to the beach with its extra-wide shoulder strap.

 Cons: If you previously owned a Titan cooler, you’ll notice differences in this newer model, like a smaller top divider.

 Bottom Line: This comfortable, convenient cooler with handy features ensure the integrity of your food and drinks (and your back).